seba-1511/specialists/code/README.md

 A sample experiment to train Specialists using SpecialistDataset on CIFAR100.

 #### 10_hyperopt_exp
-Experiement to optimize hyper parameters using spearmint.
+Experiement to optimize hyperparameters on 5 using spearmint.

 #### 11_merge_predictions
 Script allowing to merge the generalist and specialist predictions for a given experiment.